 Electronics, classic and digital, is an international work in all fields.
 From education, research, development, production, marketing and placement.
 International teams are the only ones ready to achieve results worth attention.
 The construction of the Science and Technology Park will provide an opportunity for further development of advanced technologies in this part of Serbia.
 Spin-offs and start-up companies will have ideal working conditions.

-In 2018, the City of Niš – the Office for Economic Development and Projects made a major step in the presentation and affirmation of advanced technologies by publishing the MONOGRAPH “NIŠ-CITY OFADVANCED TECHNOLOGIES”.
+In 2018, the City of Niš – the Office for Local Economic Development made a major step in the presentation and affirmation of advanced technologies by publishing the MONOGRAPH “NIŠ-CITY OFADVANCED TECHNOLOGIES”.
 This monograph is the first edition of this type of publication in Serbia.
 Rich in data, documents, and photographs, it provides readers with an authentic review of the

 development of electronics and advanced technologies, placing it in the context of world development in this field.
 The monograph was published using the logo "2018 EUROPEAN YEAR OF CULTURAL HERITAGE # EuropeForCulture" obtained from the Ministry of Culture and Information of the Republic of Serbia.